siemens/gencmpclient/README.md

 * Maintenance (i.e., minor updates and fixes, also to the documentation) is ongoing, at least in FY 2021.
 * Open-sourcing planned by September 2021.

+## Documentation

+The Generic CMP client API specification and CLI documentation are available in the [`doc`](doc/) folder.

+The Doxygen documentation of the underlying Security Utilities library is going to be available via a link in its [README file](https://github.com/siemens/libsecutils/blob/master/README.md).

+A recording of the tutorial held via Circuit on 2018-Dec-13 is available [here](https://myvideo.siemens.com/media/1_f7bjtdba).

 ## Prerequisites